Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

-which survives the restriction over $C$ by the genericity assumption in the definition of the latter.
-From here, a simple intersection computation shows that $C \cdot B$ bounds $\deg \lambda_f|_C$ from below up to some uniform constants, not depending on the choice of $C$ (see the end of the proof of point \autoref{itm:semi_positive_no_boundary:big} of \autoref{thm:semi_positive_no_boundary}).
+which survives the restriction over $C$ by the genericity assumption in the choice of $C$.
+From here, a simple intersection computation shows that $C \cdot B$ bounds $\deg \lambda_f|_C$ from below up to some uniform constants, not depending on the choice of $C$, see the end of the proof of point \autoref{itm:semi_positive_no_boundary:big} of \autoref{thm:semi_positive_no_boundary}.